 With free carry-on bags going out the window, it might be time to check a bag with JetBlue.

-JetBlue charges $35 per bag no matter where you’re headed.
+JetBlue charges $35 per bag for all routes (except for London, which is $65).
 But you can save $5 a bag by pre-paying online (or via the JetBlue app) at least 24 hours before departure.

 Read up on JetBlue baggage fees (and how to avoid them!)